cgirish01/cgirish01/README.md

 ## About Me ✍

- I m <b> Girish Choudhary</b>, a pursuing <b>Computer Science Engineer</b> Currently Head Technical Volunteer [<b>ARTH THE SCHOOL OF TECHNOLOGIES</b>](https://rightarth.com/) under the mentorship of [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/) sir.
-As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
-As a person, I am friendly and good at motivating people in a team environment.
-With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
-I always passionate about understanding the core concepts behind different popular Technological Fields.
+ I am <b> Girish Choudhary </b>, a dynamic <b> Software Engineer </b> with expertise in Python, Django, React, JavaScript, and a range of cutting-edge technologies.
+I've demonstrated my prowess at esteemed organizations like Qure.ai, where I led the development of streamlined software deployment and contributed to core product enhancements.
+As a Software Engineer Apprentice at 3Pillar Global, I improved user experiences and drove a 37% increase in website traffic.
+During my internship at LinuxWorld, I combined Machine Learning and DevOps to create innovative solutions.
+My achievements include Red Hat and Google Cloud certifications, as well as distinctions in mathematics competitions.
+I'm driven by a passion for innovation and excellence in the tech world.

 </div>